 The temperature control system plays a vital role during these stages by varying cooling water flow rate according to required cycle time, i.e., when less heat is generated than needed at any stage, then cooling rates are increased accordingly to reduce cycle time, whereas if more heat is generated than required at any given stage then cooling rates are decreased in such case also cycle time will be reduced.

 Single Mold Cavity

 A Single Mold Cavity is a mould with one cavity to produce parts.
 It can be used to make small or large parts, depending on the size of the mould.

 A Single Cavity Mold is usually made from steel or aluminum and produces small precision parts.
-It can also be used to produce large plastic components, depending on the size of the mould.
+It can also be used to produce large plastic parts, such as trash can moulds.